-Royalist was laid down at Scotts’ Shipbuilding and Engineering at Greenock Scotland on 21 March 1940.
-There were three ships of this class HMS Royalist, Black Prince and Bellona.
+Royalist was laid down at Scotts’ Shipbuilding and Engineering at Greenock, Scotland, on 21 March 1940.
+There were three ships of this class: HMS Royalist, Black Prince and Bellona.
 All three would serve with the RNZN.
-Her initial service was to act as a flagship for escort carriers operating off Norway attacking the battleship Tirpitz.
+Royalist’s initial service was to act as a flagship for escort carriers operating off Norway, attacking the battleship Tirpitz.

 Class: Improved Dido Class

 Pennant Number: C89

 Dimensions: 156.1 x 154.2 x 15.4 x 5.6m

 Machinery: 4-shaft SR geared steam turbine shp 62,000 = 30 knots.
 Cruising turbine shp 3900 = 21 knots.

 8 x 5.25 inch (133mm) guns in four 2-gun turrets

 12 x 2 pdr pom-poms in 3 x 4-gun mountings